u9g/homescripts/README.md

 ## Plex and Caddy Configuration

 I use [Caddy](https://github.com/mholt/caddy) as a proxy server and route all my items through it.
 I build via this [script](https://github.com/animosity22/homescripts/blob/master/scripts/build_caddy).
+The purpose of the proxy server is to mask any client side issues of opening and closing of files as the Plex clients are very problematic with this.
+Caddy keeps the connection open and it makes playback seamless.

 My plex configuration in my CaddyFile as follows: